bassmanitram/faust-stratus/README.md

 (it's up to _you_ to clean those up occasionally).

 ## Using the Python wrapper
-If you want to use the [Python interface](./stratus.py) to test the effect without having to load it up in the pedal itself, you simply need to add the `--stratusc` option to the `faust2stratus` command line.
+If you want to use the Python interface to test your effects without having to load them up into the pedal itself, you simply need to add the `--stratusc` option to the `faust2stratus` command line.

-The python interface is installed on the Stratus by the `install-sdk` command, so you can even do that on the Stratus itself (it has Python installed already).
+The Python interface is installed on the Stratus by the `install-sdk` command, so you can even do that on the Stratus itself (it has Python installed already).

 But this is probably of more use in a local build, where you can devise tests for your effect that closely emulate how the Stratus will interact with your effect without actually having to build the UI yet.

-See the delivered [test script](../tester.py) for examples of how this can be done.
+See the delivered [test script](.tests/tester.py) for examples of how this can be done.